behreajj/AsePnmIo/README.md

 PNM file formats support neither layers nor frames.
 For that reason, a flattened copy of the sprite is made at the active frame (unless the script is called from the CLI, see below).

 When the color maximum is reduced, the script performs *no* dithering, unlike GIMP or Krita.
-Dither prior to export if you want the effect.
 Channel contraction uses the formula `floor(val * (mx / 255) + 0.5)`; expansion, `floor(val * (255 / mx) + 0.5)`.
-This is equivalent to a signed, rather than an unsigned quantization.
+This is equivalent to a signed, rather than an unsigned, quantization.
 The difference can be illustrated with this [Desmos graph](https://www.desmos.com/calculator/8izpd3rfcj) or a comparison of gradients.

 ![Quantize Comparison](quantizeCompare.png)

 Unsigned quantization is in the middle row; signed is on the bottom.
-If you prefer unsigned, see the color quantize dialog in [AsepriteAddons](https://github.com/behreajj/AsepriteAddons).
+If you prefer unsigned quantization, or require a dithering tool for one-bit or quantized color, see [AsepriteAddons](https://github.com/behreajj/AsepriteAddons).

 Aseprite's definition of "luma" to convert to grayscale is used by both `pbm` and `pgm` exports.
 For more info, I wrote a guide comparing grayscale conversion methods [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3014911194). `pbm` grayscale values are then thresholded against a pivot, `128` by default.